digitalocean/do_user_scripts/Fedora-22/README.md

 Fedora 22 Scripts
 ===========

-The scripts in this directory are targetted at Fedora 22
+The scripts in this directory are targeted at Fedora 22